palacaze/sigslot/readme.md

 #### Extended connection signature

-Moreover, Sigslot supports an extended slot signature with an additional `sigslot::connection` reference as first argument, which permits connection management from inside the slot.
+Sigslot supports an extended slot signature with an additional `sigslot::connection` reference as first argument, which permits connection management from inside the slot.
 This extended signature is accessible using the `connect_extended()` method.

 ```cpp
 #include <sigslot/signal.hpp>